Mast Cell Activation Syndrome (MCAS)

 MCAS may seem similar to histamine intolerance (HIT).
 Remember, there are several chemicals in mast cells; one of them is histamine.
 With MCAS, histamine plus other chemicals are released.

 In histamine intolerance, the issue is too much histamine only.
-The histamine can’t be broken down quickly enough.
-There are several reasons for that:

 MCAS Treatment